Equipment Design

 Sauce Manufacturing: Be Sure to Consider These When Choosing Your Processing Equipment

-The sauce category within the food manufacturing industry is growing about 4.1% per year, spurring product innovation from both small and large processors.
-Processing vessel options can be as varied as the sauces themselves, with many design choices that will impact your product’s quality, consistency and production efficiency.
-To help you decide what’s best for your sauce processing operation, be sure to consider these factors:
+The sauce category within the food manufacturing industry is growing about 4% per year, spurring product innovation from both small and large processors.
+To help you choose the right vessel for your sauce processing operation, be sure to consider these factors...

 Why Do We Design Tanks with Coil Jackets?

 Have you ever wondered why Lee's tanks are designed with coil jackets?
-See how one of the most important innovations of Lee's 90-year history makes a key difference in throughput and consistency in every batch.
+See how one of the most important innovations of Lee's nearly 100-year history makes a key difference in throughput and consistency in every batch...

 How to Make Sure the Kettle You Order is Actually the Kettle You Need